Antonio-Iijima/OPAL/README.md

 ## Resources

-For a comprehensive dive into the implementation and usage of OPAL, visit the [documentation](https://antonio-iijima.github.io/OPAL/) site.
+For a comprehensive deep dive into the features, usage, and implementation of OPAL, check out the [documentation](https://antonio-iijima.github.io/OPAL/).

-OPAL is under active developement; the following programming paradigms have varying degrees of functionality:
+OPAL is under active development; the following programming paradigms have varying degrees of functionality:

 - Imperative
   - Procedural